THE PROGRAM

 • Commitment to make the most of the opportunities offered by the program.

-Find out here more information about the Candidates’ Profile.
+Find out more information about the Candidates’ Profile.

 How are the participants chosen?

-We look for young people with interest, curiosity and commitment to science.
-To find them, we are guided by the personal statement and motivation letter that applicants write and where we expect them to show their interest in science, their personal and school projects (hobbies, participation in science contests or fairs, awards received, reading habits, musical instruments played, etc.) and everything they consider to make them suitable candidates for this opportunity.
-The answers to the questions in the application form are also important, as well as academic records, and the assessment and feedback received from the school teachers in the charge of the recommendations.
+We look for young people with interest, curiosity, and commitment to science.
+To find them, we are guided by the personal statement and motivation letter that applicants write and where we expect them to show their interest in science, their personal and school projects (hobbies, participation in science contests or fairs, awards received, reading habits, musical instruments played, etc.), and everything they consider to make them suitable candidates for this opportunity.
+The answers to the questions in the application form are also important, as are academic records and the assessment and feedback received from the school teachers in charge of the recommendations.

-Find out here more information about the Selection Process.
+Find out more information about the Selection Process.

 Do participants need to know English?